WHAT IS COUNSELING?

-Counseling goes beyond the obvious, and helps get us "unstuck."
-It is often the case that we know what we should be doing to help us feel better, but can’t seem to be able to do it.
+Counseling goes beyond the obvious, and helps get you "unstuck."
+It is often the case that you know what would make you feel better but can't seem to be able to do it.
 Counseling helps you work through the obstacles that keep you from doing what you know would be helpful.

 HOW DOES ONLINE COUNSELING WORK?

 HOW DOES INSURANCE WORK?

 Using health insurance for counseling can be frustrating at times and I try to be as helpful and accommodating as possible.
 I am in-network with Premera Blue Cross (therefore most all Blue Cross Blue Shield plans), Lifewise, and First Choice Health Network (not to be mistaken with First Health).
 For all other plans I am "out-of-network" and do not bill directly but do offer a superbill so you can seek reimbursement from your insurance plan.
 I am also able to bill HSA accounts, regardless of network status.

 Before engaging in counseling I encourage you to contact your insurance company and ask them about your outpatient mental heath benefit.
 Be sure to specify whether you are asking for in- or out-of-network benefits and ask if your plan covers Telehealth.

-It is also important to ask and understand whether or not you have a deductible.
+It is also important to ask about and understand whether or not you have a deductible.
 A deductible is an amount you must pay out-of-pocket before your insurance will pay anything toward your care.
 This amount can be anywhere from $100 to $10,000 (and beyond) per year so it's important you know what it is.
 Make sure you ask, "Do I have a deductible?" and, "Does my deductible apply to my mental health benefit?"
 That way you can have a better estimate about what your out-of-pocket costs will be for your mental health care.